 Personally, I love booking my rental cars through Kayak.
 They show loads of great options and I always seem to find the most affordable price using this site.

 Parking in Polperro

-When visiting Polperro, you’ll find the main parking lot is quite a ways away from the center of the village.
+When visiting Polperro, you’ll find the main car park lot is quite a ways away from the center of the village.
 That’s because Polperro is completely closed off to traffic, excluding local residents.

 But, if you need a little help getting to the village center, there’s a small trolley that goes back and forth between the giant parking lot and Polperro center.